knguyen0222/hm-fashion-consumer-trends/README.md

 transactions generate $208K, whcih is a significant portion of revenue from customers H&M knows nothing about.
 These mystery shoppers represent a major opportunity.
-If H&M could convert even a fraction of them into registered members through incentives like discounts or early access to new collections, they would gain valuable behavioral data on a massive and invisible customer segment.
+If H&M could convert even a fraction of them into registered members through things like discounts or early access to new collections, they would gain valuable behavioral data on a massive and invisible customer segment.
 ![Finding 5](Finding5.png)